Emelie Petz: 2018

-Senior
+Senior gymnastics career

 2019

 In 2019 Petz turned senior.
 She made her debut at the DTB Team Challenge where she helped Germany finish fifth as a team.
 The following month she competed at the European Championships but did not qualify for any event finals.

 In August Petz competed at her first German National Championships as a senior elite where she placed fourth in the all-around behind Sarah Voss, Kim Bui, and Sophie Scheder.
 She placed second on vault behind Voss, third on uneven bars behind Elisabeth Seitz and Scheder, second on balance beam behind Voss, and fourth on floor exercise.
 As a result, Petz qualified to compete at the World Trials for a chance to make the German team that would compete at the 2019 World Championships.
 At the World Trials she finished first in the all-around.

 In September Petz was named to the team to compete at the 2019 World Championships in Stuttgart alongside Bui, Seitz, Voss, and Scheder (later replaced by Pauline Schäfer).
 Later that month Petz competed at a friendly competition in Worms, Germany where she helped Germany finish first as a team and individually she finished fourth in the all-around behind Seitz, Aline Friess of France, and Scheder.

 At the World Championships Petz competed all four events during qualification and helped Germany place ninth as a team.
 Although they did not qualify to the team final, they qualified a team to the 2020 Olympic Games in Tokyo.
 Petz did not qualify for any individual finals.

 2021

-On June 13 Petz was selected as the alternate for the team to compete at the 2020 Olympic Games.
+On 13 June Petz was selected as the alternate for the team to compete at the 2020 Olympic Games.